You can try isometric back strengthening exercises if you want to strengthen your back muscles without putting much stress on your spinal muscles.

 - Pull the towel toward your chest until your back muscles are fully engaged.
 Hold in this position for 10 seconds, and then return your arms to the start.

 - Repeat for the desired number of sets.

 - You’ll feel the contraction in your back muscle when you hold.

-- Hold in the “up” position for up to 10 seconds and then return to the start.
+- Hold there for up to 10 seconds, then return to the start.